analytix-VMDS/analytix-VMDS.github.io/README.md

-# Boilerplate code for a data-based D3 application
+# Boilerplate code for a data-based D3 web application

 Clone this repository to efficiently build a data-based web application with D3 visualizations.
 Essential Backbone components, such as the model and view, have already been included.
+The web application utilizes website API's to retrieve data in json files.

 It contains all the boilerplate code for an application using: